Antoni Gaudi architect sainthood news, Barcelona architecture, Spain design images, Houses pictures

 UNESCO has added four Barcelona buildings by architect Antoni Gaudi to its list of World Heritage sites: the Nativity Façade and crypt of the Sagrada Familia, Casa Batllo, the crypt of Colonia Güell and Casa Vicens.
 Other Barcelona buildings by this Catalan architect – Parque Güell, Palacio Güell and Casa Mila – have been listed since 1984.

-Location: Barcelona, Catalunya, Northeast Spain, southwestern Europe
+Location: Barcelona, Catalunya, Northeast Spain, southwestern Europe.

-Barcelona Practice Information
+Barcelona Architecture Practice Information

 Antoni was a Catalonian architect from the late 19th century to early 20th century